seb-ctech/winds_of_kyoto/README.md

 # Winds of Kyoto

-This is my "Audio Production" project with theme of Kyoto.
+This is my "Audio Production" project with the theme of Kyoto.
 Since my Trip to Japan that I planned this year got chancelled, due to the corona outbreak I wanted to make an hommage by using samples that represent nature and asian culture, to evoke an image of an idillic
 Japanese Temple somewhere on the country-side of Kyoto, that turns ritualistic and demonic during the night.
 The overarching Idea is to use sounds that occur through the air, like swinging sounds, wind-chimes, chants and wind.
 Hence the name of the composition: "Winds of Kyoto".

 ## Setup

 The Project was realised with Sonic Pi.
 To take advantage of a proper setup I developed the code inside "Visual Studio Code" and used the ruby-extension for syntax-highlighting.
-With the help of the "sonic-pi" extension in Visual Studio Code I can run the code on a opened sonic-pi instance.
+With the help of the "sonic-pi" extension in Visual Studio Code I can run the code on an opened sonic-pi instance.
 I also recorded a final "wav" for the final display.

 ## How to use